E-commerce

 Qstomy: the e-commerce chatbot designed for you

-Qstomy is aimed at stores that want an assistant aligned with the catalog, shipping policies, and conversion: contextual responses, recommendations, and handoff to a human if needed.
-Teams' investments in conversational AI (Gartner (2024)) and customer expectations (Zendesk) show the value of an e-commerce solution designed for e-commerce rather than a generic one not connected to your workflows.
+Qstomy is for stores that want an assistant aligned with the catalog, shipping policies, and conversion: contextual responses, recommendations, escalation to a human if needed.
+The investments made by teams in conversational AI (Gartner (2024)) and customer expectations (Zendesk) show the value of an e-commerce-focused solution rather than a generic one that is not connected to your workflows.
 Discover the AI chatbot integration on Shopify and compare it with your current ticket volume.

 Summary